PegasusCompany/chinese_medicine_platform/README.md

 **Built with ❤️ for the Traditional Chinese Medicine community in Hong Kong**

-*Transforming ancient wisdom with modern technology* 🌿✨
+*Transforming Ancient Traditional Chinese Medicine Wisdom with Modern AI Technology* 🌿✨